valencincu/analisis-tesis/README.md

 ## pydata

-Functions for image processing and video processing
+Functions for image processing and video processing.
+Most of the code was inherited from: github.com/trapped-modes-ltg/fcd-analysis

 ## Aux